InternetOfUs/common-models-java/README.md

 ## Development

 First of all, you must install [docker](https://docs.docker.com/install/).
-After that you can start a development environment with the script **startDevelopmentEnvironment.sh**.
+After that, you can start a development environment with the script **startDevelopmentEnvironment.sh**.
 It creates a docker image with the software to compile and test the project.